 The United States is more linguistically diverse than ever.
 As of 2015, there were at least 350 languages spoken in U.S. households.
-One in five people living in the U.S. speak a language other than English at home.
+One in five people living in the U.S. speaks a language other than English at home.
 Of those, approximately 41 percent are Limited English Proficient (LEP), which means they speak English less than “very well.”

 When it comes to healthcare in the United States, a person’s ability to speak English plays a surprising role in their access to care and health outcomes.
 Research studies have shown that people with limited English proficiency face health disparities such as decreased access to healthcare, reduced quality of care, and decreased satisfaction with their care.

 One way to decrease these disparities is to ensure patients have access to professional medical interpreters while they’re in the hospital.
 Interpreters can help medical professionals go over treatment plans such as wound care instructions, insulin regimens, and postpartum care, among other things.
 Unfortunately, language services are not reliably available in many hospitals.
 A 2016 survey done by the American Hospital Association showed that only 56 percent of hospitals offered language services to their non-English speaking patients.

 This absence of language services not only increases disparities but also increases costs for patients and hospitals alike.
 A study reported in the Archives of Pediatrics and Adolescent Medicine found that when physicians encountered a language barrier, they tended to adopt a more costly treatment plan.
 Physicians “up-triaged” their patients – they ordered more diagnostic tests, more invasive treatments, and used a lower clinical threshold to admit LEP patients to the hospital.
 The authors coined this phenomenon as the “language barrier premium,” referring to the cost premium associated with an encounter when a language barrier existed.